beego/beedoc/en-US/quickstart.md

 	$ go get -u github.com/beego/bee

-For convenience, you should add `$GOPATH/bin` to your` $PATH` environment variable.
-Please make sure you have already set the GOPATH environment variable.
+For convenience, you should add `$GOPATH/bin` to your `$PATH` environment variable.
+Please make sure you have already set the `$GOPATH` environment variable.

-	# if you havn't set GOPATH
+	# if you havn't set $GOPATH
 	$ echo 'export GOPATH="~/go"' >> ~/.profile # or ~/.zshrc, ~/.cshrc, whatever shell you use

-	# if you have already set GOPATH
+	# if you have already set $GOPATH
 	$ echo 'export PATH="$GOPATH/bin:$PATH"' >> ~/.profile # or ~/.zshrc, ~/.cshrc, whatever shell you use
 	$ exec $SHELL